kokkonisd/paignion/README.md

 ![Screenshot of a game built with Paignion](screenshot.png)

-Paignion is a Python-generated, p5js-powered game engine for text adventure games.
+Paignion is a Python-generated, JavaScript-powered game engine for text adventure games.

 ---